✦ Scandinavian-inspired design, curated for modern living

 What Humidity Level Is Best for Preventing Basement Mold?

 Want to stop mold before it starts?
-You should keep your basement humidity between 30% and 50%, ideally around 45%.
-That level helps you prevent mold growth, protect belongings, and keep the air comfortable.
+You should generally keep your basement humidity between 30% and 50%, with many homeowners aiming around 45%.
+That range helps reduce dampness, protect stored items, and keep the air more comfortable.

 Are Energy-Efficient Dehumidifiers Worth the Higher Upfront Cost?